GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 1. Extract a time series of records from the request-response log table in BigQuery.
 2. Convert the records to the `tensorflow_data_validation.type.BeamExample` format required by the Tensorflow Data Validation statistics generation API.
 3. Use the [`tensorflow_data_validation.GenerateStatistics`](https://www.tensorflow.org/tfx/data_validation/api_docs/python/tfdv/GenerateStatistics) *PTransform* to calculate descriptive statistics for the time series of records.
 If configured, the pipeline can also calculate statistics over a series of time slices with the time series.
+4. Detect data anomalies in the time series.
+Refer to the *Supported data anomalies* section of the README for more information.
+5.

 ## Deploying the Log Analyzer Dataflow Flext template